 Don’t be misled by the provisions of the Divorce Act into believing that reconciliation for more than 90 days results in a separation agreement being cancelled.
-The reference in the law to separated parties getting back together for longer than 90 days has to do with separation for a year or more being grounds for divorce.
+There is a reference in the law to separated parties getting back together for longer than 90 days.
+It has to do with separation for a year or more being grounds for divorce.

 Couples living separate and apart for at least one year may use it as grounds for a divorce.
 Cohabitation does not interrupt the one-year period as long as it is not for longer than 90 days.